CivicActions/accessibility/Onboarding.md

     * Write short paragraphs and include only one topic in each paragraph
     * All of the above
 * Attach a screenshot of a WAVE or Accessibility Insights report of a government website.
-* What is a best practice to engage with clients and team members that have disabilities (select all that apply)
+* What is a best practice to engage with clients and team members that have disabilities?
-    * Always speak loudly and make sure to over empahsize with your lips
+    * Always speak loudly and make sure to over emphasize with your lips
     * With deaf people, look at the interpreter, not the person who you are talking with
     * Ask the person if there is anything you can do to communicate with them more effectively
     * All of the above